Yichuans/datasheet/content/pelican_South Africa - iSimangaliso.md

 **Criterion (ix):** The combination of fluvial, marine and aeolian processes initiated in the early Pleistocene in iSimangaliso has resulted in a variety of landforms and continues to the present day.
 The Park’s transitional geographic location between sub-tropical and tropical Africa as well as the coastal setting have resulted in exceptional species diversity.
 Past speciation events in the Maputaland Centre of Endemism are also ongoing and contribute another element to the diversity and interplay of evolutionary processes at work in iSimangaliso.
 In the marine component of the site, the sediments being transported by the Agulhas current are trapped by submarine canyons on the continental shelf allowing for remarkably clear waters for the development of coral reefs.
 The interplay of this environmental heterogeneity is further complicated by major floods and coastal storms, events which are regularly experienced in iSimangaliso.
 The site is also of sufficient size and retains most of the key elements that are essential for long-term functioning of the ecosystems.

 **Criterion (x):** The five interlinked ecosystems found in iSimangaliso provide habitat for a significant diversity of African biota, including a large number of threatened and/or endemic species.
 The species lists for iSimangaliso are the lengthiest in the region and population sizes for most of them are viable.
-Of the over 6,500 plant and animal (including 521 bird) species recorded from the Park[]{#_ftnref1 .anchor}, populations of species of conservation importance include 11 species endemic to the park, 108 species endemic to South Africa, while 467 species are listed as threatened in South Africa.
+Of the over 6,500 plant and animal (including 521 bird) species recorded from the Park<span id="_ftnref1" class="anchor"></span>, populations of species of conservation importance include 11 species endemic to the park, 108 species endemic to South Africa, while 467 species are listed as threatened in South Africa.
 The outstanding diversity of habitats (terrestrial, wetland, coastal and aquatic) supports a wide variety of animal species, some at the northern and many at the southern limit of their range.

 **Integrity**